lhutton1/ga-dqn-tuner/README.md

 # Generating high-performance code for deep learning workloads: a reinforcement learning based approach.

+_Implemented as part of a final year dissertation.
+Should not be considered for production use._

 This project aims to apply reinforcement learning to auto-tuning in AutoTVM (part of the TVM machine learning compiler), in order to improve the experience of the end user.
 Currently, reinforcement learning is applied to the GATuner - a genetic algorithm that repeatedly applies elitism, 2-point crossover and mutation to a population.
 Named **GA-DQN**, the new tuner uses two independent